michaelruocco/wso2-api-manager-client/README.md

 Functionality still needs to be added to allow the following:

 * Updating of existing APIs - partially implemented but needs improvement
-* Updating the status of an API.
+* Updating the status of an API

 ## Running the tests